kimruddock/pawelgrzybek.github.io/_posts/2015-06-12-javascript-console-in-sublime-text.md

 ## Create JavaScript build system in Sublime Text

-Every built system is described on JSON file with .sublime-build extension.
+Every built system is described on JSON file with `.sublime-build` extension.
 To create new one go to Tools > Build System > New Build System...
-Copy and paste this bit of code:
+If you are mac OS user, copy and paste this bit of code:

 ```json
 {